Congestion levy

-A levy applies to off-street private and public car parking spaces across parts of inner Melbourne.
+A levy applies to off-street parking in inner Melbourne.

 What is the congestion levy?